SagarJoshi73249/SagarJoshi73249.github.io/_pages/workex.md

                     <ul>
                         <li>Designed a multi-view vision system using Intel RealSense cameras and ROS2 data streams to capture 6D object poses for visuo-motor learning.</li>
                         <li>Implemented camera-based localization and object tracking for dynamic manipulation tasks.</li>
-                        <li>Developed grasp evaluation pipelines using GraspIt! and MoveIt!, allowing the system to rank stable grasp candidates for manipulation.</li>
                     </ul>
                 </li>